ajeddeloh/lmeter/README.md

 ratio of these voltages is then used to calculate the inductance of the inductor.

-There are definitely better ways to measure inductance (such as measuring the resonant frequency of the inductor and a known capacitor, but I wanted to experiment with doing it on a microcontroller using the DAC and ADC.
+There are definitely better ways to measure inductance (such as measuring the resonant frequency of the inductor and a known capacitor), but I wanted to experiment with doing it on a microcontroller using the DAC and ADC.

 ### Theory

 The inductor and resistor in series act as a voltage divider.
-The voltage across the inductor in the divider is given by
+The voltage across the inductor (Vi) in the divider is given by

 `Vi = (Vt*Z) / (R+Z)`

+Where:
-Where Z is the impedance of the inductor and R is the resistance of the resistor.
+ - Z is the impedance of the inductor
+ - R is the resistance of the resistor
+ - Vt is the voltage across both in series

 Rearranging, we find that:

 `Z = R(Vi/Vt)/(1-Vi/Vt)`

-Since the impedance of an inductor is `i*2*pi*L`, we can get the inductance from the impedance if we know the frequency.
+Since the impedance of an inductor is `i*2*pi*f*L`, we can get the inductance from the impedance if we know the frequency.

 The DAC generates a sine wave at a known frequency and the ADC measures the voltages over time.